Best Community Colleges in Mississippi

 More than 110 total degree and certificate programs can be pursued at ICC.
 The general studies program here has a long list of available concentrations for aspiring transfer students.

 East Mississippi Community College (Scooba)

 Founded in 1927, East Mississippi Community College provides one of the more intimate two-year learning environments in the state.
-Despite a total enrollment of close to 4,300 students, administrators at this east central Mississippi school have managed to keep the student-faculty ratio at a comfortable 17:1.
+Despite a total enrollment of more than 4,000 students, administrators at this east central Mississippi school have managed to keep the student-faculty ratio at a comfortable 17:1.